-- 81. Banco Bilbao Vizcaya Argentaria SA (ticker symbol BBVA-ES): BBVA-ES provides retail banking, wholesale banking, and asset management services.
-We have not engaged with BBVA-ES to date. - 82.
-Henry Schein, Inc. (ticker symbol HSIC): HSIC provides health care products and services to dental practitioners and laboratories, animal health clinics, physician practices, government, institutional health care clinics, and other alternate care clinics worldwide.
+- 1. Reckitt Benckiser Group Plc (ticker symbol RKT-GB): RKT-GB engages in the manufacture and trade of consumer brand products.
+We did not engage with RKT-GB.
+Sold out on March 31, 2024. - Henry Schein, Inc. (ticker symbol HSIC): HSIC provides health care products and services to dental practitioners 2. and laboratories, animal health clinics, physician practices, government, institutional health care clinics, and other alternate care clinics worldwide.
 The Team sent a proxy letter in June 2019 to HSIC regarding Boston Partners' votes against management.
 The Team voted against director nominee Laskawy because he sits on more than three public company boards, which presents overboarding concerns and the Team voted against director nominee Sheares because he attended less than 75% of the scheduled board and committee meetings during the previous fiscal year without a valid excuse (e.g., illness, work on behalf of the company, service to the nation).
 The Team had a call with HSIC on May 13, 2019, regarding a vote against the election of one of the board members, Dr. Bradley Sheares.
 The threshold for Boston Partners' attendance policy is 75% of meetings.
 HSIC reported that Sheares attended 71.4% of meetings.
-Sheares attended 7/8 board meetings and 15/21 total board and committee meetings; he missed one board meeting and five committee meetings.
+Sheares attended 7/8 board meetings and 15/21 total board and committee meetings.
 HSIC explained this was an unusual situation as Sheares was traveling internationally in March and there were an unusually high number of meetings that month.
 HSIC noted that attending one additional meeting would have put Sheares over the 75% threshold.
 HSIC also mentioned that Sheares had perfect attendance for six out of eight years serving on the board, and he had an attendance rate of 91% during the other two years.
 The Team also noted our preference for an independent Chair, but no progress has been made.